A sustainable festival

 As organizers and promoters, we work to develop a festival committed to its natural and social environment, based on the objectives of sustainable development at an economic, environmental and social level and with a clear commitment to welcome every type of audience.

-Tomavistas is a festival committed to the Sustainable Development Objectives: we are part of the PYME and ODS Project of the COPADE Foundation funded by the Spanish Cooperation Agency.
+Tomavistas is a festival committed to the Sustainable Development Goals: we are part of the PYME and ODS Project of the COPADE Foundation funded by the Spanish Cooperation Agency.

 Responible hiring and purchases